MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/ftp-integration-pack.md

 ms.tgt_pltfrm: na
 ms.topic: how-to
 ms.assetid: e0482f7f-711a-4b40-9884-1d1bd4b96bf2
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 monikerRange: '<=sc-orch-2019'
 ms.date: 04/16/2025
 ---

 # FTP integration pack

-In this article, you'll learn about FTP integration pack.
 Integration packs are add-ons for Orchestrator, a component of System Center, that can help you optimize IT operations across heterogeneous environments.
 You can design runbooks in Orchestrator that use activities performed by other System Center components, other Microsoft products, and third-party products.
 The Integration Pack for FTP enables you to automate FTP operations, which include creating a folder, deleting a file or folder, downloading, uploading, file, and folder listing and synchronization.

 Microsoft is committed to protecting your privacy while delivering software that brings you the performance, power, and convenience you want.
 For more information about Orchestrator-related privacy, see the [System Center Orchestrator Privacy Statement](https://www.microsoft.com/privacystatement/EnterpriseDev/default.aspx).